Find better matches with our advanced matching system

 I cannot abide squash.
 It is the only vegetable I never outgrew disliking.
 Otherwise: equal opportunity omnivore.
 I'm a pretty good sport about trying new things, and recently discovered the joys of fried pickles.
 Though, I probably would not choose to eat sea urchin again.

 If you'll indulge me the editorializing, thank God I'm not expected to say anything about TV.
-In the last ten years I think I've appeared on TV more frequently than I've watched it, and I'm happy to keep it that way.
+In the last fifteen years I think I've appeared on TV more frequently than I've watched it, and I'm happy to keep it that way.
+I have a TV, but it doesn't get any channels (in fact, since broadcast went digital, it can't get any channels).
+Maybe if it did I'd be better at small talk?
+Probably not.

 2. Taking action.